metacpan/metacpan-cpan-extracted/distros/A/Aion-Query/lib/Aion/Query.md

 ## query ($query, %params)

-It provide SQL (DCL, DDL, DQL and DML) queries to DBMS with quoting params and .
+It provide SQL (DCL, DDL, DQL and DML) queries to DBMS with quoting params.

 ```perl
 query "SELECT * FROM author WHERE name=:name", name => 'Pushkin A.S.' # --> [{id=>1, name=>"Pushkin A.S."}]